Atul240202/chemystery/README.md

 I will be further optimising this project and adding some more back-end functionalities.

+## Lets talk about its structure:

+> 1. [CSS](https://github.com/Atul240202/chemystery/tree/main/css): It consist all the CSS styling pages associated with all the HTML pages.
+> 2.

 **Glimpse of my another project which I have recently devloped using Python and ROS: [Automated Warehouse System](https://youtu.be/TlbcVwzJQZk).** <br />